Understanding TREPS in your mutual fund investments

 The full form of TREPS is Tri-Party Repo Dealing System which means a repo contract where a third entity (apart from the borrower and lender), called a Tri-Party Agent, acts as an intermediary between the two parties to facilitate services like collateral selection, payment and settlement, custody and management during the life of the transaction.

-"Repo" is an instrument for borrowing funds by selling securities with a few prerequisites:1.
+"Repo" is a contractual transaction for borrowing funds by selling securities with a few prerequisites:1.
 An agreement to repurchase the securities on a mutually agreed future date 2.
 At an agreed price including interest for the funds borrowed

 This arrangement usually lasts for a short period, from overnight to a few weeks.